p-ioakeimidis/p-ioakeimidis/README.md

 ### Autonomous Navigation- Part 1
 This project implements a complete autonomous navigation system for a differential drive mobile robot using ROS1 Noetic.
 It extends a previously developed EKF-based localization system and adds global and local path planning capabilities using the ROS Navigation Stack.

+### Lane Following OpenCV
+A Python and OpenCV-based lane following system that detects road lane markings from an MP4 video, estimates the steering angle in real time, and outputs a normalized steering command using classical computer vision techniques.

 ---

 ## 🎯 Interests